christian-araya/christian-araya.github.io/index.md

 title: Hi!
 ---

+Look!
+These are some things I've worked on!

 A [Bootstrap 4](https://getbootstrap.com/) start up project for [Github Pages](https://pages.github.com/) and [Jekyll](https://jekyllrb.com/).

 * A full Bootstrap 4 theme usable both on Github Pages and with a standalone Jekyll.